konradw98/private-g01/docs/templates/tech-report-phase-1-en.md

 * While application is running, we're checking the possible errors (the same as in the previous phases).
   If any occurs, we return the appropriate result with the message about the error.
 * According to new functionality, we handle http response status codes - we are checking the result handler and sending the appropriate code to the server.

+PHASE 4
+* In this phase we've added the Log functionality which ensures the communication between the client, and the app without any need to break the control flow.
+* In the cases when some error occurs, e.x. the server has already been started the information about that is being printed.
+* It is not only used to inform the client about errors, but also to inform about some ongoing actions - e.x. information about starting or stopping the whole application.

 ## Critical Evaluation

 (_enumerate the functionality that is not concluded and the identified defects_)